make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - As a game developer,
   we need to generate the terrain itself and we need to simulate the view from the satellite.
-- Feature #1 is about generating
-  random-looking terrain on the planet.
-- Feature #2 is about simulating realistic transitions between views of the planet from the satellite.
+- So, feature #1 is about generating random-looking terrain on the planet, and feature #2 is about simulating realistic transitions between views of the planet from the satellite.

 # Feature #1: Generating random terrain